The Professionals (1960 film)

-The Professionals is a 1960 British crime thriller, directed by Don Sharp and starring William Lucas, Andrew Faulds and Colette Wilde.
+The Professionals is a 1960 British crime thriller film, directed by Don Sharp and starring William Lucas, Andrew Faulds and Colette Wilde.
+It was written by Peter Barnes.

 It screened on US television in 1961 as part of the Kraft Mystery Theatre series.
 It was one of a series of films Anglo-Amalgamated sold to US television for one million dollars.

 Premise

 A gang of criminals, Joe Lawson, Vince Clayton and Eddie Holden, rob a suburban bank.
 Lawson then wants to rob a city bank and enlists the services of safe cracker Philip Bowman, who is just out of prison and is about to marry his girlfriend, Ruth.
 The thieves manage to rob the bank but Inspector Rankin interrogates Holden about the earlier robbery.
 Holden confesses and the police arrest the gang just as Bowman marries Ruth.